 When it comes to ranking a page for a particular keyword, it’s a generally accepted principle that building backlinks to that page (with at least some of them containing the keyword in the anchor text) is important.
-But I’d like to show you that is not necessarily the case.
-In this post, I’m going to show you how to rank without backlinks.
+But I’d like to show you that that is not necessarily the case.
+In this post, I’m going to teach you how to rank without backlinks.

-How To Rank Without Backlinks
+How to Rank Without Backlinks

-Rule #1: Pick a focus keyword that doesn’t suck.
+Rule #1: Choose a strong focus keyword.

-Rule #2: Make sure that your content is worth reading.
+Rule #2: Write content worth reading.

-Rule #4: Add your focus keyword to your Meta Description.
+Rule #4: Add your focus keyword to your meta description.

 “People assume they can’t rank a page without links, but it can be done.
 In this post, I give you 10 rules that will teach you how to rank without backlinks.”